European Data Format

 Q19.
 Can EDF store hypnograms?

-Yes, of course.
+The use of EDF+ and standard sleep staging annotations is recommended, but plain EDF can very well store hypnograms as well.
 Simply consider that a hypnogram is a single signal of 1 sample per 30s (or in some labs per 20s).
 For instance, all 1770 hypnograms made in the Siesta project are stored in an EDF file.
 The sleep stages W, 1, 2, 3, 4, R, MT and 'unscored' were coded in the EDF files as integer numbers 0, 1, 2, 3, 4, 5, 6 and 9, respectively.
 The EDF recording of an OSAS patient contains not only the polygraphic signals but also the hypnogram as one of the signals.

 Q20.
 How to encode other Neurophysiological investigations such as EMG or Evoked Potentials?